Andrew Lincoln To Exit ‘The Walking Dead’ After Season 9

 It’s the end of an era for The Walking Dead.
 Actor Andrew Lincoln, who plays main character Rick Grimes on the hit zombie series, is officially leaving the show.
 Although AMC has yet to comment on the shocking news, multiple sources are confirming that Season 9 will be Lincoln’s last.

 According to Us Weekly Magazine, Andrew Lincoln is ready to move on from The Walking Dead.
-The actor is said to be saying his final goodbye as Rick Grimes in the upcoming ninth season of the show, and will appear in only six episodes throughout the season.
+The actor is said to be saying his final goodbye as Rick Grimes in the upcoming ninth season of the show and will appear in only six episodes throughout the season.

 Sources tell the outlet that Lincoln has decided to leave the series because he’s had “enough” of it, and wants to focus his energy on making movies.
 In addition, it seems that The Walking Dead will go on with Norman Reedus’ character, Daryl Dixon, in the driver’s seat.

-Insider tell the magazine that AMC has negotiated a $20 million payday for the actor to stay on the show, which has lost nearly all of its fan favorite character over the course of the past two seasons.
+Insiders tell the magazine that AMC has negotiated a $20 million payday for the actor to stay on the show, which has lost nearly all of its fan-favorite character over the course of the past two seasons.

 Characters such as Glenn, Tyreese, Noah, Beth, Hershel, and more have been killed off the show, as ratings began to decline.
 The emergence of Jeffrey Dean Morgan’s character, Negan, gave The Walking Dead a boost, but it has since fallen again.
 In addition, fans were completely stunned when the series decided to kill off the beloved character of Carl Grimes (Chandler Riggs), as it was always the thought that Carl would be endgame when and if Rick was ever killed off the show.